 a.
 SPQ uses an online submission process for all peer review.
 Authors can submit and upload their manuscript at http://mc.manuscriptcentral.com/spq.
 If an author experiences any difficulty in the online submission process, please contact the editorial office for advice at firstname.lastname@example.org.
 Further directions regarding the online submission procedure for Manuscript Central (Scholar One/SageTrack) are below.

 b.
-The manuscript submission must contain a separate file in .doc, .docx, or .rtf format for the title page and acknowledgments.
+The manuscript submission must contain a separate file in .doc, .docx, or .rtf format for the title page, acknowledgments and MS proper.
 The remainder of the manuscript should be in one file of the above listed formats containing: title, abstract, running text, references, acknowledgments, and all tables, figures, and appendices.
 We will also accept .pdf and LaTeX but, as these can cause difficulties with the submission system, it is advisable to email the managing editor prior to submission.

 d.
 A $25 manuscript processing fee is required for submission to any journal of the American Sociological Association.
 First submission of all papers must be accompanied by this fee.
 No processing fee is required for revised and resubmitted manuscripts, or for manuscripts submitted by student members of ASA.
 All authors will have an opportunity to submit this payment through Manuscript Central (Scholar One/SageTrack).
 To waive payment, please select the category of manuscript type as ASA Student Member Submission.